-Two years later I am still pursing acting now in Atlanta.
+Two years later I am still pursuing acting now in Atlanta.
 I am proud to say I don’t regret going to Los Angeles.
 I have some great connections out there and am more familiar with a variety of areas in Los Angeles.

 1. God laughs when you make plans.

 Meaning everyone always says you need a plan.
 While a plan is important you also need to be flexible.
 I am a firm believer in walking by faith.
 Every time I said, “Lord I am going to let your will be done.
-Please guide my path in neon lights so I know which way to go, because I am completely blind!”
-As a result he has always provided a way.
+Please guide my path in neon lights so I know which way to go because I am completely blind!”
+As a result, he has always provided a way.
 Even when I was freaking out and down to my last ten bucks a job opportunity would appear and a new opportunity to work in the film industry would arrive.

 2. Moving is a great way to find out who your real friends are.

 Often times we make friendships of convenience.
 Sometimes it’s a friend we grew up with, lived near or ate lunch with so we wouldn’t have to sit alone in the cafeteria.
 Sadly every friendship is not for a lifetime.
 That does not mean this person was not important to you it just means you each grew into different people, with contrasting views of the world and probably could not agree to disagree.
 Looking back I realize a friend who never celebrates your victories is not a friend.
-A true friend is shouting from the roof tops all your accomplishments along with you.
+A true friend is shouting from the rooftops all your accomplishments along with you.
 Instead of belittling your accomplishments and then expecting you to celebrate their own.
 When I moved my friends constantly tagged me in Memes on Instagram, called, texted and help reach out to any connections they had.
 These people are part of my tribe.
 I have continued to keep in touch with them even through different time zones.
 I’d like to thank Instagram DM messages and WhatsApp voice recordings for keep my group and I connected.

 3. Ignore the naysayers

 There will always be people to play devils advocate.
-Misery loves company and sometimes other people are afraid to purse their dreams so they will try to hold you back from yours.
+Misery loves company and sometimes other people are afraid to pursue their dreams so they will try to hold you back from yours.
 You have to live your life for you.
 You only get ONE make it count!

 4. When Plan A doesn’t work make another Plan A.

 Put your heart into Plan A. Think of every possible negative and positive outcome.
 Then think about why you want to pursue this.
 Is it because other people told you too?
-Is it because you actually want to jump out of bed in the morning to purse this industry?
+Is it because you actually want to jump out of bed in the morning to pursue this industry?
 Or is it for financial gain?
 Is this your passion?
 Would you do it for free for a little bit, if it meant turning into a long-term career?
 Next evaluate each method, select the best and execute it as plan A. After all the A stands for Astonishing.
 Definition: Extremely surprising or impressively amazing.
 Because when you achieve your dreams everyone will stare at you in astonished silence, because that is exactly what you are, astonishing.